Approximate information maximization for bandit games: Regret bound

-\paragraph{Sketch of the proof.} We assume without loss of generality here and in the proof that $\mu_1>\mu_2$.
-Although very different in the demonstration, the structure of the proof is borrowed from \citet{kaufmann2012thompson}.
-In particular, the first main step is showing that the optimal arm is pulled at least a polynomial (in $t$) number of times with high probability.
-This result holds because otherwise, the contribution of the arm $1$ in the tail of the information entropy would dominate the contribution of the arm $2$ in the approximate information.
+\paragraph{Sketch of the proof.} We assume for sake of clarity in this sketch that $\mu_1>\mu_k$ for any $k\geq 2$.
+The structure of the proof is similar to the one found in \citet{kaufmann2012thompson}.
+In particular, the first main step shows that the optimal arm is pulled at least $\sqrt{t}$ times with high probability.
+This result holds because otherwise, the contribution of arm $1$ to the tail of the distribution would dominate the contribution of other arms in the approximate information.
 In that case, pulling the first arm would naturally lead to a larger decrease in entropy, which ensures that the optimal arm is always pulled a significant amount of times.

+Then, we only need to work in the asymptotic regime where arm $1$ is pulled at least $\sqrt{t}$ times and we aim at bounding the number of pulls on the arm $k\geq 2$.
+Additionally, we restrict ourselves to a large number (in $\log(T)$) of pulls on arm $k$ and automatically count the pulls before that point in the regret.
+As a consequence, we can show that with high probability:

-From there, we only need to work in the asymptotic regime where both arms $1$ and $2$ are pulled a lot of times.
-We can ignore low-probability events and restrict the analysis to cases where empirical means of the arms do not significantly deviate from the true means.
-An important property of the entropy is that it approximates the behaviour of the bound of \citet{lai1985asymptotically}.
-More precisely, in the asymptotic regime, the difference $\Delta$ of the entropy gradients almost behaves as
+for some arbitrary $\varepsilon>0$.
+An important property of entropy is that it approximates the behaviour of the bound of \citet{lai1985asymptotically}.
+More precisely, in the asymptotic regime, the difference of the entropy increments behaves as